hafizk9990/movies/README.md

 Remember, app.js is the entry point of the website

-## Features
+### Features
 The web app offers several features.

-The movies are added by the admin, and you, as a user, can search those movies and leave your thoughts about them after signing in
+* The movies are added by the admins (ONLY), and you, as a user, can search those movies and leave your thoughts about them after signing in

-If you want to leave remarks about a movie but it has not been added yet, you can log a request with the admins to add that movie, so that you can rate and review it later.
-Moreover, you can also like or dislike other people's thoughts and comments on the movie and, therefore, express yourself more openly
+* If you want to leave remarks about a movie but it has not been added yet, you can log a request with the admins to add that movie, so that you can rate and review it later
+* Moreover, you can also like or dislike other people's thoughts and comments on the movie and, therefore, express yourself more openly

-## Timeline
+### Timeline
 It took me over two months to learn the components of the MERN stack (MongoDB, ExpressJS, NodeJS, Handlebars) individually.
 Afterwards, it took me over a month to implement this project from scratch with 6-8 hours of work everyday.
-I implemented this project in my summer break, 2021, as a rising finaly-year computer science student at Lahore University of Management Sciences (LUMS)
+The project was implemented in the summer break, 2021, as a rising finaly-year computer science student at Lahore University of Management Sciences (LUMS)

 Remember, I did not create the GUI.
 On the front-end, a bootstrap template, FlixGo Movies, has been used.
 Modifications and customization were made to this template to ensure that it could be used properly to meet the requirements of the project and its use cases

-## How to Run the Project Locally?
+### How to Run the Project Locally?
 You can download all the source code from here.
 It can be run locally on the port 64, 000 by running the following command:
 ``` bash
   nodejs app.js